oldcompcz/.github/docs/Z88DK-Games.md

-# List of open source games using Z88DK
+# List of open source projects using Z88DK

-The aim of this project is collecting open source games (and may be also other interesting software) done using z88dk compiler (https://www.z88dk.org).
+The aim of this project is collecting open source games and also other interesting software done using z88dk compiler (https://www.z88dk.org).

 ## Contribution